bbauska/Coursera-Bootstrap/readme.md

 Here is the reserve table model, and here is the login model.

-As part of the fourth task of this assignment, you\'re going to add in some SCSS code into the styles start SCSS file, such that the colors are appropriately set.
+As part of the fourth task of this assignment, you&apos;re going to add in some SCSS code into the styles start SCSS file, such that the colors are appropriately set.